usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 There will be a lot of freedom for you to decide on what you want to work on for your final project.
 Please take this final project as an opportunity to grow your soft skills of why you love and chose to learn game development.
 Find something you want to dive into that will challenge the state of the art and enable you to advance through your career.
 Here is the opportunity to create an experience that excites you with any game engine of your choice in addition to the mentorship of your instructors.
 Carefully consider what your needs are and what you are trying to accomplish when deciding to develop with Unreal, Godot, Unity, or maybe some other game engine.

 ## ☎️ Communication
 We will be using our Discord channel to communicate.
 If you have not joined our Discord channel yet, please reach out to the Student Assistant via email or during class.
 They will be able to provide you the link to join.
-Within our Discord channel, the main channels we will be using are the `# fa23-general` and `# fa23-announcement`.
-These two channels are only for students who are currently enrolled.
+Within our Discord channel, the main channels we will be using are the `# sp24-general`.
+This channel is for students who are currently enrolled in the course.
 Following the course, you will then be added to the `# alumni` channel of students who have taken the course previously.
-Open office hours will be via Discord's Voice channel in `# office hours` and remote, individual office hours will be hosted via Discord Call, Zoom, or Google Meet.
+Open online office hours will be via Discord's Voice channel in `# office hours` and remote, individual office hours will be hosted via Discord Call, Zoom, or Google Meet.

 ## 🛍️ Materials
 * Unity 2020 or higher